pzhao1799/WilliamstownPoliceModeling/Report/Report.md

 ## Goals and Motivations

 This project is an effort to create a publicly accessible digital archive of Williamstown Police Department records.
-We hope that the final product will allow users to accurately peruse and text-search years' worth of police records, including everyday logs, incident reports, and arrest/summons reports.
-Users will also be able to download a csv file, which can be used for statistical analysis.

 We are motivated in part by the recent history of the Williamstown Police Department.
 The *Williams Record* provides good coverage of some of the recent events that inspired this work.
 [This](https://williamsrecord.com/352894/news/lawsuit-brought-by-wpd-sergeant-alleges-sexual-assault-racial-harassment-by-williamstown-police-chief-and-unnamed-officers/) is an excellent starting place.